Culture-makers, not caretakers.

 How much does it cost?

+The cost of the course will be $5000 per year.
+Prior to admission, Junior Fellows must show proof that they can pay for the course, and support themselves for the year or residence.
 Two payment options are available: 1) Pay in full at the beginning of the academic year, in August; 2) Pay half at the beginning of the academic year, and half in January.

 At this time, Theopolis cannot provide student housing and cannot offer work-study programs.
 Theopolis will assist students in locating affordable housing or boarding situations.
-Scholarships are available, but limited.

 (This is a draft schedule for the first semester of the Jr Fellows Program.
 This represents a possible schedule for Trinity and Advent terms, 2017.
 Details of assignments are subject to change)

 To apply, click HERE.